I. Reliability Fundamentals (29 questions)

 B. Testing |

-- Describe the purpose, advantages, and limitations of each of the following types of tests, and use common models to develop test plans, evaluate risks, and interpret test results.
-(Evaluate)
+- Describe the purpose, advantages, and limitations of various hardware and software / firmware tests, emphasizing the different approaches and methodologies required for each.
+Use common models to develop test plans, evaluate risks, and interpret test results, ensuring comprehensive reliability and functionality assessment.

-1. Accelerated life tests - (single-stress, multiple-stress, sequential stress, step-stress, HALT, margin tests)
+1. Accelerated life tests (e.g., single-stress, multiple-stress, sequential stress, stepstress, HALT, and margin tests) (Evaluate)

 |